 The Combat Hunter Trainer Course teaches Marines to use what they already possess, no batteries required.
 Tracking down a quarry, or simply reading the ground to determine if people have traveled through an area, can only be done with the eyeball.
 Determining a person's intent and acting before an event occurs is life-saving and uses what we already have — our eyes.

-Observation, tracking, and profiling can be used on every patrol.
-They require no equipment upgrades and no satellites.
+Observation, tracking, and profiling can be used on every patrol and they are skills each of us are born to do.
+They require no equipment batteries, no upgrades and no satellites to use.
 The Combat Hunter Trainer Course at North Carolina's School of Infantry-East exposes Marines to these skills and, in three weeks, enables them to use these skills effectively.
-Marines are trained as hunters to rely on their own inherent human capabilities to develop situational awareness and make better choices on the battlefield.
+During the Combat Hunter Trainer Course, Marines are trained as hunters to rely on their own inherent human capabilities to develop situational awareness and make better choices on the battlefield.

 These skills can be employed in numerous tactical contexts.
 Combat Hunter-trained Marines conducting a perimeter defense patrol is trained, while in the defense and at stand-to, to look for unfamiliar footprints and signs of probing.
 A sniper with Combat Hunter training, when selecting his position for a hide, searches the area to ensure he is fully aware of the local patterns of life.
 A patrol trained in this way quickly builds a baseline of the area and constantly scans for threats, taking note of any flags, graffiti, places where locals avoid, the atmospherics, and people who look or act out of place.
 There are many ways these skills can be used, and not just by infantry Marines.